Major & Minor

 • A set of courses that constitute the required courses for a given concentration (see below)

-• Several electives (selected by the student with some concentration-specific recommendations)
+• Several electives (selected by the student with some concentration-specific suggestions)

 • Within the set of Biology courses taken, a Capstone Experience - Fulfilled by Biology 307, 314, 320, 334, 335, 340, 351, 359, 460, or 461.
 All of these courses require independent research and a research or review paper.